regseb/playwright-ghost/docs/plugins/utils/debug.md

 # `utils.debug`

+Add debugging to a page :

-Display messages from the browser console in the program console.
+- Display messages from the browser console in the program console.
+- Display error from the browser in the program console.
+- Show cursor in page.

+This plugin isn't recommended for use in production.

 ## Options

-This plugin has no option.
+This plugin supports the following option:

+- `console` (default `true`): Flag to activate console messages.
+- `pageerror` (default `true`): Flag to activate error from the browser.
+- `cursor` (default `true`): Flag to show cursor.

 ## Example

-Use the plugin.
+Use the plugin with default options (all activated).

 ```javascript
 import { chromium } from "playwright-ghost";